-The Association has adopted the provisions of FASB ASC 855-10-50 Subsequent Events.
-This statement requires management to evaluate, through the date the financial statements are issued or available to be issued, events or transactions that may require recognition or disclosure in the financial statements, and to disclose the date through which subsequent events were evaluated.
-The Association's financial statements were evaluated.
-The Association's financial statements were evaluated.
-The Association did not identify any subsequent events requiring disclosure.
+FASB ASC 855-10-50 Subsequent Events statement requires management to evaluate, through the date the financial statements are issued or available to be issued, events or transactions that may require recognition or disclosure in the financial statements, and to disclose the date through which subsequent events were evaluated.
+The Association's financial statements were available to be issued on April 23, 2015, and this is the date through which subsequent events were evaluated.